-16 In her explanation of this argument, Korsgaard shifts her focus from freedom as such to the "reasons" that one offers within a practical point of view.
-Here "reasons" are first-order practical beliefs.
+order practical beliefs.
 Why pull the fire alarm?
 Because pulling the fire alarm will notify people of the fire and thus increase the likelihood that they will escape the building uninjured, and I should do what I can to help people avoid unnecessary injury.
-In her discussion in this section of The Sources of Normativity, Korsgaard's point is that this is no less "real" an explanation for pulling the fire alarm than one based on states of my brain, or the evolutionary development of sympathetic instincts, or theories of social conditioning.
+In her discussion in The Sources of Normativity, Korsgaard's point is that this is no less "real" an explanation for pulling the fire alarm than one based on states of my brain, or the evolutionary development of sympathetic instincts, or theories of social conditioning.
 An explanation in terms of first-order practical reasons is not scientific, of course.
 But there is no reason to deny that these reasons are any less real than the scientific causes that figure in scientific accounts.
-As Korsgaard puts it, "reasons exist because we need them" (96).
-However, in the same way that first-order reasons "exist because we need them," the freedom that is postulated as the condition of deliberation exists because we need it.
+As Korsgaard puts it, "reasons exist because we need them" (Korsgaard,1996b, p.
+96).
+In the same way that first-order reasons "exist because we need them," the freedom that is postulated as the condition of deliberation exists because we need it.